 Florida Wildlife Viewing

 Watching a giant Tarpon swirl in the shallow water was one of many unforgettable moments in the Florida Everglades.
-The birding and wildlife of the Everglades is amazing.
+The birding and wildlife of the Everglades are amazing.
 Up to 189 species of birds may be seen in a single trip.
-Bottle-nose Dolphin, Alligaters, Crocodiles, and Manatee also live in these waters.
+Bottle-nose dolphins, Alligators, Crocodiles, and Manatee also live in these waters.

 What to Bring

-Captain Phil DeVille provided just about everything we need – bait, tackle, licenses, ice, net and extra gear.
+Captain Phil DeVille provided just about everything we need – bait, tackle, licenses, ice, net, and extra gear.
 Your catch will even be cleaned and put on ice for you.
-When booking our fishing trip it was suggested we bring along a camera, rain gear (which was not needed), sun block, insect repellant, a hat, sunglasses, snacks and beverages.
-Double check this list before get into the boat.
-Extra camera batteries are good idea also.
+When booking our fishing trip it was suggested we bring along a camera, rain gear (which was not needed), sunblock, insect repellant, a hat, sunglasses, snacks, and beverages.
+Double-check this list before getting into the boat.
+Extra camera batteries are a good idea also.
 The scenery is spectacular.